 Getting an ADHD diagnosis for your child feels devastating.
 Knowing what ADHD resources are available is one the ways to cope with ADHD behavior as it gives us a feeling of control in situations we feel are out of our control.
 Finding ADHD resources online can be overwhelming as there is a lot of out there and it’s hard to know who are the ADHD specialists.
 Will their suggestion work for my child?

-As an ADHD parent you deal with different challenges and will know better than anyone where you child falls on the ADHD spectrum.
+As an ADHD parent, you deal with different challenges and will know better than anyone where your child falls on the ADHD spectrum.
 Based on your research you will start to apply things you think will work based on what you have researched.
-You may notice changes for awhile, but then your child may stop responding and you feel like it didn’t work so back to researching you go.
+You may notice changes for a while, but then your child may stop responding and you feel like it didn’t work so back to researching you go.

 Join ADHD specialist Siope Kinikini as he helps you understand why using the Teaching-Family Model will be the ADHD resource your family needs.